 At the time of enrollment, there are two options.
 Payment of the entire tuition at the time of enrollment, or pay a deposit of $200, of which $50 is non-refundable and begin the installment payment arrangement with Camp Ollin.
 All payments will be handled through PayPal with an option to use your credit card.

 If the ‘installment payments’ option is selected, A $200 tuition deposit, $50 of which is non-refundable is due at the time of registration.
 After the initial deposit, the options for payment of the tuition balance are in equal installments on the first day of each month starting in February.
 Deaf Sense will send a payment invoice on the 1st of each month.
 The invoice sent on June 1st must be paid in full by June 5th.
 If the invoice is not paid within 5 days, a late fee of $20 is added to your account.
 If enrollment occurs after one or more of the installment dates, the amount of the corresponding installment(s) will be due at the time of enrollment.
 All enrollment tuition amount are due on or before June 1st.
 Enrollments submitted after April 15 are not eligible for an installment payment plan.

 **Some campers receive sponsors from family or businesses.
-These payments can be arranged through contacting 971-301-2291.
+These payments can be arranged through contact camp office at 971-301-2291.